 Site 1.
 Cedar Creek; Water Levels; Cedar Creek Water Trail

-Shortly before reaching the Oakridge Trailhead, you will see Cedar Creek on your right.
+As you reach the Oakridge Trailhead, you will see Cedar Creek on your right.
 You will see near the creek several gages that were formerly used to measure the water level.
 The gage, subsidized by the park and Friends of Congare Swamp, has been moved to Bridge B (Site 2).
 As a general rule, when the water level at the Cedar Creek gage is at six feet, surface trails at the park are wet or under water; at eight feet, parts of the low boardwalk are underwater; and at twelve feet, parts of the elevated boardwalk may be under water.
 However, this is only a general guide and current information is available at the Visitor Center.

 The Cedar Creek water trail can be traversed by canoe or kayak and is approximately 15 miles long.
 The water trail starts at Bannister Bridge and ends at the Congaree River.
 In places, it can be hard to navigate Cedar Creek due to natural debris in the creek.
 As you will see in the picture below, the miles are marked on the Cedar Creek trail.
 This portion of Cedar Creek is at mile 3.0 of the water trail; you should see signs every half mile.
 It is important to check the water level of Cedar Creek before traveling the creek by water.
 Further information about canoeing or kayaking Cedar Creek is available on the park’s web site.